bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 The work for this week consists of  a set of Jupyter notebooks which provide implementation and visualization of some of the algorithms discussed so far; use them to refresh your programming and to deeper understand the algorithms.
 And set of new problems to solve.

 __Objectives:__ This week's objective is algorithmic problem solving.
-By the end of this week,
 * Connect the algorithms discussed so far with their implementation.
 * You would have seen examples of new problems, which may seem like they have nothing to do with the content in the previous weeks;  yet, the process of coming up with solutions to these problems on your own illustrates the very nature of  algorithmic problem solving
 * You understand that algorithmic problem solving is both a science and an art